Hycean planet: Properties

+Limitations

 Such planets can have many distinct atmospheric compositions and internal structures.
 Also possible are tidally locked "dark hycean" planets (habitable only on the side of permanent night) or "cold hycean" planets (with negligible irradiation, being kept warm by the greenhouse effect).
+Dark Hycean worlds are the possibility of habitable conditions on the permanent nightside of Hycean planets that must be tidal-locked.
+The sources of energy in the nightside atmosphere of the planet are (a) energy redistributed from the dayside through atmospheric circulation and (b) the internal energy.
+Dark Hycean planets may be expected to be more prevalent around low-mass stars, e.g., M dwarfs.
+For hotter stars the Dark Hycean IHB may be beyond the tidal-locking separation.
 Dark hycean worlds can form when the atmosphere does not effectively transport heat from the permanent day side to the permanent night side, thus the night side has temperate temperatures while the day side is too hot for life.
 Cold hycean planets may exist even in the absence of stars, e.g. rogue planets.